pynetscript/reality/README.md

 Errors:
 - If the is an authentication error we will get an error message `R1.a-corp.com >> Authentication error`
 - If the is an connectivity (TCP/22) error we will get an error message `192.168.1.120 >> TCP/22 connectivity error`
-- Errors are logged in the cmdrunner.log
+- Errors are logged in cmdrunner.log

 Finally the script will:
 - Repeat the process for all devices in <2nd_argument> (.json)